-Figure 3.88: Finger to Pan Clearance
+Figure 3.90: Clearance between Finger and Pan

 Adjusting Auger Position

 The auger is adjustable on both ends in order to maintain uniform clearance across the entire width of the header.

 To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.